-The Holy Spirit is the Third Person of the Holy Trinity, and the one most active in the world.
-He created the world (Genesis 1:2), led Jesus into the desert (Matthew 4:1), comes to us at Confirmation (Atos 8:18), intercedes for us in sighs that we cannot understand (Romans 8:26) and guides the Catholic Church without boundaries in time and space.
+The Holy Spirit is the Holy Trinity’s third member, and the most active and least known member in the world.
+He created the world (Genesis 1:2), led Jesus into the desert (Matthew 4:1), comes to us at Confirmation (Atos 8:18), guides the Catholic, and intercedes for us in sighs we cannot understand (Romans 8:26).

 “But you shall receive power when the Holy Spirit has come upon you; and you shall be my witnesses in Jerusalem and in all Judea and Samaria and to the end of the earth.”
 (Acts 1:8)